-It’s no wonder that so many people today find that expressing gratitude is hard or even completely unbearable.
-We find it easier to get more of what we want than to be thankful for what we have.
+It’s no wonder that so many persons today find that expressing gratitude is hard or even completely unbearable.
+However, this third Reiki postulate exercises the importance of showing simple gratitude for one’s blessings.

 4. Just For Today, I Will Do My Work Honestly

 Dealing honestly is important.
 However, it’s hard to find persons who are honest, not even in stories.
 Therefore, we may feel that it’s okay for us to act dishonestly too.
 It has become normal to do or say dishonest things to gain advantage even at work.